manangupta92/groupon/README.md

 The app has two set of mock APIs from which data is being fetched.
 - Authors API
 - Courses API
-Please read the below details very carefully to initialize the backend mock api along with the UI.

 ### Getting Started
 1. Run `npm install`